-We have reviewed the accompanying interim financial information of Abu Dhabi Islamic Bank PJSC (the "Bank") and its subsidiaries (together the "Group") as at 31 March 2023, comprising the condensed consolidated interim statement of financial position as at 31 March 2023 and the related condensed consolidated interim income statement, condensed consolidated interim statement of comprehensive income, condensed consolidated interim statement of changes in equity and condensed consolidated interim statement of cash flows for the three-month period then ended.
+We have reviewed the accompanying condensed consolidated statement of financial position of Abu Dhabi Islamic Bank PJSC (the "Bank") and its subsidiaries (together the Group") as at 30 June 2023, and the related condensed consolidated interim income statement, condensed consolidated interim statement of comprehensive income, condensed consolidated interim statement of changes in equity and condensed consolidated interim statement of cash flows for the six-month period then ended.
 Management is responsible for the preparation and presentation of these interim financial information in accordance with International Accounting Standard IAS 34 "Interim Financial Reporting" ("IAS 34").
 Our responsibility is to express a conclusion on these interim financial information based on our review.